 Project Aphrodite is an affiliate marketing joint venture in the beauty niche.
 Instead of building from scratch, we contacted an influencer in the niche (one with an existing website) and pitched a win-win joint venture (JV).
 If you’re unfamiliar with this project, we recommend you first take a look at the case study we wrote on the Diggity Marketing blog last year: https://diggitymarketing.com/jv-case-study/.

-In this case study, we are going to summarize every step we took to take this site from $0 to over $21k per month in 17 months with only $32k spent!
+In this case study, we are going to summarize every step we took to take this site from 3,000 to over 350,000 organic visitors per month in 17 months with only $32k spent!